thecipikus/documentation/docs/manual/wordpress/usage.rst

 Notes on the two highlighted lines above:

  1. Include the TubePress Pro library file ``TubePressPro.php``.
+Not that in the code sample above you will need to replace ``tubepress_pro_x_y_z`` with the actual version of TubePress Pro that you downloaded (.e.g. ``tubepress_pro_3_2_6``).
- 2. The ``getHtmlForShortcode()`` static function takes a single string parameter which is any valid TubePress shortcode.
-It returns the HTML output of TubePress.
-You may repeat this function call as many times as you like.
+ 2. The ``getHtmlForShortcode()`` static function takes a single string parameter which is any space-separated combination of :doc:`TubePress options <../../reference/options/index>`.
+It returns the HTML output of TubePress as a string.
+    You may repeat this function call as many times as you like, any with any combination of options.

 Changing the Default Language
 -----------------------------